flxw/nsc-tools/client/README.markdown

 ## Installing
 Change to a temporary directory and clone the repository.
-Then run the install script.
+Change into the 'client' directory.

 	# cd /tmp
 	# git clone git://github.com/n0stradamus/nsc-tools.git